Use of Machine Learning Models to Warmstart Column Generation for Unit Commitment: Hyperparameters for the Neural Networks

-The model consists of 4 hidden layers of 1000 units per layer, with skip connections between hidden layers.
-Tanh is used as an activation function.
-This is because in earlier experiments we observed that Tanh performed better than ReLU, which is a more standard activation function.
-As \citet{DeAndSmith2020} proposed, the weights on the residual connections are initialized to zero.
-The other weights are initialized based on the methods by \citet{GlorotAndBengio2010}.
-All biases are initialized to zero.
+The model consists of 4 hidden layers of 1000 units per layer, with skip connections between hidden layers as described by \citet{DeAndSmith2020}.
+The structure of the network is visualised in Figure \ref{sec_appendix_hyperparameters_fig_network}.
+The tanh function is used as an activation function. \revisedii{These hyperparameters were chosen by grid search, as discussed in the end of this section.} The weights in the linear transformation are initialised based on the methods of \citet{GlorotAndBengio2010}.
+All biases and the weights on the residual connections are initialised to zero.

+For the single-sampling training, we use the dataset of the optimal dual values of training instances.
+We split the dataset into a training set (80\%) and a validation set (20\%).
+The Adam method (\citet{KingmaAndJimmy2014}) is used to learn the parameters of the neural network.
+After each epoch, we evaluate the mean squared error on the validation set.
+If it does not improve for successive 4 epochs, we halve the learning rate.
+If it does not improve for successive 12 epochs, we terminate the training to avoid overfitting.

-Adam (\citet{KingmaAndJimmy2014}) is used to learn the parameters of the neural network.
-The learning rate is initialized to $10^{-4}$.
-The model performance is evaluated every 5 minutes, and if it fails to improve for successive 15 minutes, the learning rate is divided by 1.5.
+For the double-sampling training, we also use the Adam method (\citet{KingmaAndJimmy2014}).
+The model performance is evaluated every 5 minutes \revisedii{by computing the dual lower bound on validation instances using the output of the neural network.
+To this end, 10 validation instances are sampled, which are distinct from the instances used to train the model (i.e. compute \eqref{eq_sampled_gradient_dl_dtheta}) and to test the final performance (reported in Table \ref{tab_performance_without_ph}, \ref{tab_performance}).} If it fails to improve the performance for successive 15 minutes, the learning rate is divided by 1.5. \revisedii{ In our experiment, we did not observe overfitting.
+However, if this became an issue, we could use regularisation such as dropout, as proposed by \citet{CobbeEtAl2019}. }

+\revisedii{ As discussed earlier in this section, the number of layers and the activation function were chosen by grid search.
+Models with 3, 4 and 5 layers and with tanh and relu were trained on the 200-generator case.
+Table \ref{tab_grid_search} reports the performance of the trained models in the same format as Table \ref{tab_lower_bound}.
+The instances used in Table \ref{tab_grid_search} are different from the training, validation (used to monitor the progress of the training) and test instances.